 The converse of the statement of the previous video is also true.
 All linear maps induce matrices.
 This is an important fact because it means that an abstract linear map can be represented by a table of numbers.

-Part 21 - Examples of linear maps
+Part 21 - Examples of Linear Maps

 Linear maps preserve the linear structure.
 This means that linear subspaces are sent to linear subspaces.
 Let’s consider some examples.